sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 1: Create the SVG Map

 Our visualization starts with a map, so we'll need an illustration of Georgia's counties in <span class="smcp">SVG</span> format.
-Although that might seem like a challenge, in fact there are many sources for <span class="smcp">SVG</span> maps that are free to use, as well as special purpose applications that can generate <span class="smcp">SVG</span> maps for almost any region.
+Although that might seem like a challenge, there are actually many sources for <span class="smcp">SVG</span> maps that are free to use, as well as special-purpose applications that can generate <span class="smcp">SVG</span> maps for almost any region.
 The [Wikimedia Commons](http://commons.wikimedia.org/wiki/Main_Page), for example, contains a large number of open source maps, including many of Georgia.
 We'll use [one](http://commons.wikimedia.org/wiki/File:NRHP_Georgia_Map.svg#file) showing data from the National Register of Historic Places.

-After downloading the map file, we can adjust it to more exactly fit our needs, removing the legend, colors, and other elements that we don't need.
+After downloading the map file, we can adjust it to better fit our needs, removing the legend, colors, and other elements that we don't need.
 Although you can do this in a text editor (just as you can edit <span class="smcp">HTML</span>), you may find it easier to use a graphics program such as Adobe Illustrator or a more web-focused app like [Sketch](http://www.bohemiancoding.com/sketch/).
-You might want to take advantage of an <span class="smcp">SVG</span> optimization [web site](http://petercollingridge.appspot.com/svg-optimiser) or [application](https://github.com/svg).
-Those tools can compress an <span class="smcp">SVG</span> by removing extraneous tags and reducing the sometimes excessive precision of graphics programs.
+You might also want to take advantage of an <span class="smcp">SVG</span> optimization [web site](http://petercollingridge.appspot.com/svg-optimiser) or [application](https://github.com/svg), which can compress an <span class="smcp">SVG</span> by removing extraneous tags and reducing the sometimes-excessive precision of graphics programs.

 Our result will be a series of `<path>` elements, one for each county.
 We'll also want to assign a `class` or `id` to each path to indicate the county.
-The resulting <span class="smcp">SVG</span> file might begin as in the following.
+The resulting <span class="smcp">SVG</span> file might begin like the following.

 ``` {.html .numberLines}
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg"